ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 ### Holistic view

 Finally, it's also possible to look at all your activities in a more holistic manner.
-Each one&mdash; your day-job, side-project, side-gig, community work, etc.&mdash;contributes to your total **build-earn-play account.** Think of this as an adoption of Bentham's [felicific calculus](https://plato.stanford.edu/entries/bentham/).
+Each one&mdash; your day job, side-project, side-gig, community work, etc.&mdash;contributes to your total **build-earn-play account.** Think of this as an adoption of Bentham's [felicific calculus](https://plato.stanford.edu/entries/bentham/).